jim-collier/x9git/project/backlog.md

 ### Features and enhancements

-- 🔘 All potentially destructive or conflict-producing commands - or anything that will reveal a user identity on the remote - should:
-	- Show what's going to change (including a list of changed files, piped through an internal equivalent of `... | less -FX` if necessary)
-	- git status without line-breaks, and SSH connection info.
-And a prompt to continue.
-All with standard 1 blank line where appropriate.

 - 🔘 'git_notes_and_oneliners.md': Move the current commands under a "Bash" section, and add a "PowerShell" section below it, with pwsh v7 parity versions of the same one-liners.

 - 🛠️ CICD process (full spec in private notes):